Locko2901/YouTubeMusicTools/README.md

 ## Usage

 1. Ensure `ffmpeg` is installed and accessible from the command line.
-2. Obtain your API key and playlist ID as described above.
-3. Run the application.
-The first time you use it, you will be prompted to provide your API key and playlist ID.
-The API key will be saved for future use.
+3. Run the application and provide your playlist ID.
 4. The app will generate a `.txt` file and ask if you'd like to download the playlist.
 5. If you answer "yes", the app will download the playlist and combine it into an MP3 file.